 CRAASH Barcelona is a 3-month program that helps research teams and entrepreneurs bring to market their innovations in the areas of medical devices, diagnostics, and digital health that contribute to improved health and patient care.
 Selected projects will be guided by expert mentors from around Europe and CIMIT (Boston), the most experienced accelerator in the world.
 Over 20 years, CIMIT has successfully accelerated more than 600 healthtech projects, doubled the commercialization rate and reduced the time to market by more than half.

-Biocat has opened the call to take part in the 4th annual CRAASH Barcelona, which will start in September 2021.
-The program this year, with a hybrid format that combines virtual and in-person sessions, is exclusively for projects related to the field of medical devices, diagnostics or digital health that have come out of research centers and institutes, universities or are promoted by an entrepreneur based on (or with a link) to the BioRegion.
+The 5th edition of CRAASH Barcelona 2022 in a hybrid format combining virtual and in-person sessions, is aimed exclusively for projects related to the field of medical devices, diagnostics or digital health that have come out of research centers and institutes, universities or are promoted by an entrepreneur based on (or with a link) to the BioRegion.
+The projects must be related to the fields of medical devices, digital health or diagnostics and have TRL 3-5 (proof of concept/initial clinical trials).

 The program is broken down into three phases:

 Design Health Barcelona (d·HEALTH Barcelona) is a 6-month postgraduate program to develop entrepreneurs and future leaders in healthcare innovation.
 The course, inspired on the Stanford University's Biodesign Fellowship, has a needs-driven innovation focus and it guides multidisciplinary groups of students through a full cycle of innovation, from needs identification to designing and prototyping a viable solution, as well as searching for funding.

-“Probably the best healthcare innovation accelerator in Europe” according to Health Startup Europe, the program collaborates with Hospital Clínic, Hospital Sant Joan de Déu, Vall d’Hebron Barcelona Hospital Campus, Institut Guttmann,Hospital Germans Trias I Pujol and Hospital Universitari de Bellvitge, and the seventh edition started in January 2020.
+“Probably the best healthcare innovation accelerator in Europe” according to Health Startup Europe, the program collaborates with Hospital Clínic, Hospital Sant Joan de Déu, Vall d’Hebron Barcelona Hospital Campus, Institut Guttmann,Hospital Germans Trias I Pujol and Hospital Universitari de Bellvitge.

 d·HEALTH Barcelona is part of the Innovation Fellowships program of EIT Health, the main European consortium in health, which gives fellows opportunities for international mobility with other programs and to be part of the extensive European EIT Alumni network after finishing the program.